Philip Slater: Harvard

+It was not until many decades later that Slater learned that his research group was surreptitiously funded by the CIA.
+The program originally began as Project Bluebird in 1949, but coalesced as Project Artichoke, later becoming MKUltra in 1953 and running until 1972.
+The New York Times reported in late 1977 that the CIA had spent $25 million over 25 years to investigate mind control, primarily as a means to "crack the mental defenses of enemy agents".
+This included Hyde's research project on LSD.

+Slater lectured for the next six years at Harvard in the Department of Social Relations.
 From 1958 to 1961, Slater collected research at Harvard while teaching a class on social relations.
 He later used this data for his then-forthcoming book Microcosm: Structural Psychological and Religious Evolution in Groups (1966).
 The book received positive reviews from some sociologists, including Laiten L. Camien, who recommended digitizing Slater's qualitative data for use in a computerized information retrieval system.
 Sociologist Samuel Z. Klausner gave it a mixed review, noting that Slater's hypothesis needed further testing, while anthropologist Marvin Opler gave it a negative review, criticizing Slater's narrow, Freudian approach.
-Slater left Harvard in 1961.